HoangLa95/qualitedevs2/PSs/ps1.md

 Let's finish this lab with a little reorganization.

-1. Create a folder `PS1/` in your project and move `my-first-file.txt` to this folder.
+1. Create a folder `PS1/` in your project and move everything except for `.gitignore` to this folder.

 :::{warning} `.gitignore` remains at the root of the project!
 The `.gitignore` file should remain at the root of the project, and **not in the `PS1/` folder!**